 - In R v DN, we acted on behalf of a client accused of sexual assault, sexual interference, and invitation to Sexual Touching where the accused was alleged to have sexual assaulted a child ten years before the hearing.
 In that case, following a three-day trial, we were able to secure an acquittal on all counts

 - In R v PW, we successfully defended our client after he was alleged to have sexually assaulted his daughter, securing a withdrawal of all charges

 In R v EG, we defenced the accused in one of the largest child pornography busts in Toronto history.
 The police seized over 500,000 images and 600 videos of the sexual abuse of children that had been shared over encrypted communications.
 In that case, our criminal law group confronted the police force’s investigation techniques, production orders, and decoding process head-on.

 In our experience, even law-abiding citizens can find themselves faced with allegations of sexual misconduct, particularly in the context of relationship or marital disputes.

 In all cases, your reputation is our number-one priority.
 We have developed our skills taking on cases in Toronto, where our team of criminal lawyers is headquartered.
 However, we also represent people charged with sexual assault and other crimes throughout the province, including in Milton.
 We strongly believe that your best option when faced with charges of sexual assault is to reach out to an experienced Toronto criminal lawyer.

-If you want to maximize your chances of a favorable outcome, consider reaching out to our team at 416-DEFENCE, or at [email protected] to discuss our services in Milton and beyond.
+If you want to maximize your chances of a favorable outcome, consider reaching out to our Firm at 416-DEFENCE, or at [email protected] to discuss our services in Milton and beyond.